mattmaynes2/aria/reports/proposal/proposal.md

 - Turn off lights at a given time
 - Turn on lights when dark outside
 - Turn off lights when light outside
-- Turn off lights when no one in room
-- Turn on lights when occupant enters room

 ### Curtain Automation